stardrix/steam-card-bot-releases/README.md

 - **Maintenance**:
 auto-manage friend lists, spam protection, ban detection, and cleanup schedules

+- **Sack of Gems auto-unpack**: when a gem trade requires fewer than 1,000 gems, the bot automatically unpacks only the minimum number of Sack of Gems needed to cover the exact amount - no manual unpacking required

 - **Auto-update**:
 new releases are downloaded and installed silently in the background